-St Joseph's Catholic Primary School recognises that it is possible for staff, supply staff and volunteers may pose a risk of harm to children by behaving in a way that might cause them harm.
-We will take seriously any allegation received.
+St Joseph's Catholic Primary School recognises that it is possible for staff, supply staff and volunteers to pose a risk of harm to children by behaving in a way that might cause them harm.
+We will take seriously any allegation received and follow the guidance in Part 4, Section 1 of KCSIE 2021.